 Research

-- Metapopulation models in sub-Saharan Africa: Our group primarily models one specific country or administrative unit setting at a time.
+- Metapopulation models in sub-Saharan Africa: Often groups primarily model one specific country or administrative unit setting at a time.
 However, malaria is geographically heterogenous, and malaria transmission in one area affects the transmission levels in other areas due to mosquito and human movement.
-I am developing a metapopulation model to be able to capture interaction between settings.
+I developed a metapopulation model to be able to capture interaction between settings.
 The goal is to be able to look at areas of high transmission which border areas of near-elimination (e.g. Mozambique and South Africa) to better inform border strategies.

 - Community engagement: Innovation in malaria tools and increased funding can save more than 13.2 million lives over the next 15 years.
-I am one of the malaria modellers contributing to the "Zero Malaria Experience", a film collaboration and public interactive installation with Malaria No More UK, the Mill (a creative community), David Beckham, and global public health leaders.
+I was the lead malaria modeler contributing to the "Zero Malaria Experience", a film collaboration and public interactive installation with Malaria No More UK, the Mill (a creative community), David Beckham, and global public health leaders.
 Check it out!

 Select publications: